-Saint Leo University is a Catholic, liberal-arts-based university serving people of all faiths.
-Rooted in the 1,500-year-old Benedictine tradition, the University seeks balanced growth in mind, body, and spirit for all members of its community.
-On its home campus and many extension centers, Saint Leo University offers a practical, effective model for life and leadership in a challenging world, a model based on a steadfast moral conscious-ness that recognizes the dignity, value, and gifts of all people.
+Saint Leo University is a Catholic, liberal arts-based university serving people of all faiths.
+Rooted in the 1,500-year-old Benedictine tradition, the university seeks balanced growth in mind, body, and spirit for all members of its community.
+At University Campus, at education centers, and through the Center for Online Learning, Saint Leo University offers a practical, effective model for life and leadership in a challenging world; a model based on a steadfast moral consciousness that recognizes the dignity, value, and gifts of all people.

-To accomplish its mission, the University community creates a student-centered environment in which love of learning is of prime importance.
+To accomplish its mission, the university community creates a student-centered environment in which the love of learning is of prime importance.
 Members of the community are expected to examine and express their own values, listen respectfully to and respond to the opinions of others, serve the community in which they live, welcome others into their lives, and care for all of God's creations.